Edna Doré: Radio

 Doré was also a radio actor.
-She was heard in Bringing Eddie Home by John Peacock, based on a true story of the fight by Eastend couple Edna and Jack Wallace to have their son's body brought home from Aden, and the ensuing fight for the rights of British servicepeople.
+She was heard in Bringing Eddie Home by John Peacock, based on a true story of the fight by East End couple Edna and Jack Wallace to have their son's body brought home from Aden, and the ensuing fight for the rights of British servicepeople.
 In February and March 1998, Doré appeared in the BBC Radio 4 series Paradise Lost in Cyberspace.
 In her final radio role, she played Alice in A Telegram from the Queen, broadcast in 2011.

 Personal life

 Doré lived in Barnes.
 She married actor, stage director and writer Alexander Doré in 1946 in St Pancras, London and was with him until his death in 2002.
 Her son, Michael Doré, owns a pub in Hampshire.
 Doré studied acting with Anna Wing, known for playing Lou Beale in EastEnders.
 Doré died on 11 April 2014 at the age of 92, from emphysema.